VWS-Python/vws-python-mock/docs/source/differences-to-vws.rst

 ------------------------

 Matching a target which has been deleted returns a 500 (``INTERNAL SERVER ERROR``) response within the first few seconds.
-This timeframe is not consistent on the real Vuforia Web Services.
+This time frame is not consistent on the real Vuforia Web Services.
-On the mock, this timeframe is three seconds by default.
+On the mock, this time frame is three seconds by default.
 ``MockVWS`` takes a parameter ``query_recognizes_deletion_seconds`` to change this.

 Accepted date formats for the Query API